Almantask/CSharp-From-Zero-To-Hero/README.md

 Create a command line program that accepts the following arguments,

 `programname "path/to/input" "command" "path/to/output"`.
-The "command" format will be specified in the requirements below.
+The "command" format will be specified in the requirements below (`in parantheses`).

 You need to generate the following reports: